awslabs/aws-encryption-sdk-specification/client-apis/decrypt.md

 This operation MUST perform all the above steps unless otherwise specified, and it MUST perform them in the above order.

-If the input encrypted message is not being streamed to this operation, all output MUST NOT be released until after these steps complete successfully.
+If the input encrypted message is not being [streamed](streaming.md) to this operation, all output MUST NOT be released until after these steps complete successfully.

-If the input encrypted message is being streamed to this operation:
+If the input encrypted message is being [streamed](streaming.md) to this operation:

 - Output MUST NOT be released until otherwise indicated.
 - If all bytes have been provided and this operation is unable to complete the above steps with the available encrypted message bytes, this operation MUST halt and indicate a failure to the caller.
-- If this operation successfully completes the above steps but there are available bytes which have not been processed, this operation MUST fail.
+- If this operation successfully completes the above steps but there are available bytes which are intended to be decrypted, this operation MUST fail.

 ### Parse the header